This is a Brooding Anemone (Epiactis lisbethae to 8 cm across).

 As many as 300 young can be clustered around her in up to 5 rows, benefitting from the protective canopy of her tentacles which contain stinging cells (nematocysts).
 The offspring remain here until big enough to stand a good chance of surviving on their own.
 They then crawl toward independence, claiming their own piece of the ocean bottom.

 I am awestruck by this species’ beauty and reproductive strategy.
-It is also a reminder of how little we know about marine species that the brooding anemone was not recognized as a distinct species until fairly recently, and it still so often getting confused with the proliferating anemone (Epiactis prolifera).
+It is also a reminder of how little we know about marine species that the Brooding Anemone was not recognized as a distinct species until fairly recently (1986), and it still so often gets confused with the Proliferating Anemone (Epiactis prolifera).

 I share my marine “detectiving” about this species with you to provide a further example of how extraordinary our marine neighbours are and maybe, thereby, help inspire greater conservation efforts.

 But yes, the timing of the blog is no accident.
 It may be that reflection upon an anemone Super Mom stimulates thought about our human mothers – just in time for Mother’s Day.

 So here goes . . . bear with me as I build to clarifying the reproduction of our featured species.

 For many species, reproduction can be asexual as well as sexual with strategies like budding off offspring; splitting into two; or pedal laceration where a torn piece of the bottom of the anemone can grow into another anemone!

 Some species are hermaphrodites with highly diverse ways by which offspring develop into adults.